Eriyc/rust-vs-js/README.md

 # Rust VS JavaScript

-This project compares the performance of a JavaScript backend compared
+This project compares the performance of a JavaScript backend compared to a Rust backend.